determined-ai/determined-examples/blog/llm-finetuning-2/README.md

 # Finetuning Mistral-7B using LoRA and DeepSpeed

-In this demo, we finetune the [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) using [LoRA](https://arxiv.org/abs/2106.09685) and [DeepSpeed](https://github.com/microsoft/DeepSpeed).
+In this demo, we finetune [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2) using [LoRA](https://arxiv.org/abs/2106.09685) and [DeepSpeed](https://github.com/microsoft/DeepSpeed).
 We ran LoRA on two 80 GB A100 GPUs, and DeepSpeed on two, four, and eight 80 GB A100 GPUs.

 To get started, first install Determined on your local machine:
 ```bash